 In June of 2015, Governor Dayton signed into law a new buffer initiative aimed at enhancing protection of Minnesota’s waters.
 The buffer initiative will help protect the state’s water resources from erosion and runoff pollution by establishing roughly 110,000 acres of buffer along waterways.

-"Meeker SWCD is ready to provide technical assistance to any county resident looking to install conservation practices on their land,” Joe Norman, District Technician said.
-"We can help walk you through the process, apply for funding, and be an ongoing resource for establishing buffers and other conservation practices."
+"Meeker SWCD is ready to provide technical assistance to any county landowner looking to install conservation practices on their land," Matt Anderson, Conservation Technician, said.
+"We can help walk you through the process, applying for funding, and be an ongoing resource for establishing buffers and other conservation practices."

 Click here to view the Minnesota Department of Natural Resources (DNR) buffer map.

 Requirements of the Buffer Law Public Waters